adammyhre/Unity-Utils/README.md

 - **Extension Methods:** Extend Unity and C# built-in types with additional functionalities.

+## Dependencies

+The package requires the Core RP Library due to the LoadVolumeProfile() extension.

 ## How to Use

 Simply download the library into your Unity project and access the utilities across your scripts or import it in Unity with package manager using this URL: